r0x0r/pywebview/README.md

 For OS X and Linux systems you get WebKit.
 The actual version depends on the version of installed Safari on OS X and QT / GTK on Linux.

 For Windows, you get MSHTML (Trident) in all its glory.
 The version depends on the installed version of Internet Explorer.
 For Windows XP systems, you cannot get anything better than IE8.
 For Vista, you are limited to IE9.
 For Windows 7/8/10, you will get the latest installed version.
-Embedding EdgeHTML engine in third party applications is not supported  by Microsoft at the moment.
+Embedding EdgeHTML engine is not made possible by Microsoft.

 # How do I freeze my application?

-Use py2app on OS X and py2exe/pyinstaller on Windows.
-For reference setup.py files, look in `examples/py2app_setup.py` and `examples/py2exe_setup.py`
+Use py2app on OS X and pyinstaller on Windows.
+For reference setup.py files, look in `examples/py2app_setup.py`.
+Pyinstaller builds a working executable out of the box, however you might need to Python.Runtime.dll (of pythonnet) to the target directory.

 # VirtualEnv issues
 Under virtualenv on OS X, a window created with pywebview has issues with keyboard focus and Cmd+Tab.
 This behaviour is caused by the Python interpretor that comes with virtualenv.
 To solve this issue, you need to overwrite `your_venv/bin/python` with the Python interpretor found on your system.
 Alternatively you can configure your virtual environment to use another Python interpretor as described [here](https://virtualenv.pypa.io/en/stable/userguide/#using-virtualenv-without-bin-python).